KV6002-Team-Project-AI/MediMatch/README.md

 # MediMatch

-MediMatch is a groundbreaking software application inspired by intuitive platforms like Tinder.
+MediMatch is a groundbreaking web application inspired by intuitive platforms like Tinder.
 Utilizing AI and digital tools, MediMatch aims to revolutionize recruitment, fostering diversity and sustained engagement in longitudinal studies.

 ## Getting Started